 In 2008, the SBE 39 and 39-IM electronics were redesigned.
 The new electronics design can be identified by the firmware version (send the status command in the terminal program to see the firmware version) - firmware 3.1 and later for the SBE 39, digital firmware version 1.04 and later for the 39-IM.
-Among other changes, the revised electronics provides more memory - 64 vs 4 Mbytes.
+Among other changes, the revised electronics provides more memory - 32 MB of usable memory vs 4 Mbytes.